 In summer, pinch back the tips of any stems that have grown too long, to limit vertical growth and encourage fruiting side shoots.

 Fruit and Flowers

-Although it's not what they are known for, bay trees can, in fact, produce tiny little yellow flowers and little purple berries.
-However, in order to produce any fruit, a female tree needs to be pollinated meaning if there is only the one tree it may never fruit.
+Bay trees can produce tiny little yellow flowers.
+In order to produce any fruits the female tree needs to be pollinated so if there is only the one tree then it may never produce fruits.